smaclell/smaclell.github.io/_drafts/basic-powershell-remoting.md

 Using remote PowerShell commands is a great way to remotely manage servers.
 I have been spending more time using Windows 2012 Server Core which makes using remote tools essential.
-In this post I will show off some extremely basic remote PowerShell commands, ``Enter-PSSession`` and ``Invoke-Command``.
+In this post, I will show off some extremely basic remote PowerShell commands, ``Enter-PSSession`` and ``Invoke-Command``.

 Using PowerShell Remoting has changed how I manage other computers.
 Instead of